Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Making retail sales in the state.
 Generally, a retail sale is considered the sale of tangible personal property in the state of Washington.
 It also includes the sale of some services such as installation, repair, cleaning, altering, improving, construction, and decorating.
 Additional services include improving real or personal property, amusement and recreational activities, lawn maintenance, and physical fitness activities.

 • Sales tax nexus.
 Even if your business is located in another state, you may still need to register for a sales tax number.
 Sales tax nexus is a way of saying a business has a significant presence in the state.
-Economic nexus is not only determined by making retail sales but also by having employees working in Washington, an office, or warehousing products in the state.
+Economic nexus is determined by making retail sales and/or having employees working in Washington, an office, or warehousing products in the state.

 • A business grossing over $12,000 per year.